 Conversion is when a visitor follows your call to action and expresses interest in your offer.

 But the link between content and conversion isn’t straightforward.
-Very few visitors will convert immediately after reading an awesome piece of content.
+Plus, very few visitors will buy your product or enquire about your services immediately after reading an awesome piece of content.

-Leads Generated – This metric will help you associate new leads with specific content pieces.
+Leads generated – This content marketing metric will help you associate new leads with specific content pieces.
 Your marketing automation and analytics tool can show how many new leads you’ve gained from each piece of content on your website.

-Lead Quality/Score – Quality of leads is just as important as the quantity.
+Lead quality/score – The quality of leads is just as important as quantity.
 So you should not ignore the importance of qualifying leads.
 There should be a metric in place to assess this.

-Funnel Conversion Rate – You want to track conversion rate not just for optins or sales, but for each stage of the content funnel.
+Funnel conversion rate – To measure content marketing, you want to track conversion rate not just for optins or sales, but for each stage of the content funnel.

-By analyzing a combination of these blog metrics across the content funnel, you’ll get a holistic sense of how content is impacting the bottom line.
+By analyzing a combination of these content marketing metrics across the content funnel, you’ll get a holistic sense of how content performance is impacting the bottom line.

 For example, how many people join your newsletter after reading your content, what percentage of newsletter subscribers are opening your emails, and what percent of those who arrive at your landing page are actually buying.